puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 ### getShimdb(path) -> Shimdb[] | WindowsError

-Parse Windows ShimDB files at default systemdrive.
+Parse Windows ShimDB files at default system drive.
 You may also provide an optional path to a ShimDB file.

 | Param | Type   | Description                            |
 | ----- | ------ | -------------------------------------- |